tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-anecdotes-about-sql-aka-post.md

-studied at university, and show me that computing isn&#8217;t just about
+studied at university, and show me that computing isn't just about

 either being a sysadmin or a programmer.
 I wish I had discovered that